gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 should fail.
 - The implementation should delegate to the JavaToolChain to determine if a binary is buildable.
 - Mention breaking change in release notes.
+- Verify the java version of the tool chain, rather than assuming current

 #### Test cases